Nikkei falls on euro rescue worries, Olympus drops

 Olympus shares, set to be the most active stock by

-turnover for the fifth day in a row after a management scandal
+turnover for the fifth day in a row after a scandal over a

 Exporter shares, which outperformed the market in a rally to